SymbioticEDA/riscv-formal/docs/procedure.md

 ### Register Checks

-This checks if writes to and reads from the register file are consisten with each other, i.e. if the value written to a register matches the value read from the register file by a later instructions.
+This checks if writes to and reads from the register file are consistent with each other, i.e. if the value written to a register matches the value read from the register file by a later instructions.

 This check assumes that the last instruction at the end of the bounded model check, reads a register.
 It then checks that the value read is consistent with the matching write to the same register by an earlier instruction.

 ### Causality

 The core may retire instructions out-of-order as long as causality is preserved.
-(This means a regisert write must be retired before the register reads that depend on it.)
+(This means a register write must be retired before the register reads that depend on it.)
 This check tests if the instruction stream is causal with respect to registers.

 ### Liveness